FormidableLabs/spectacle/docs/content/api-reference.md

 ### `SlideLayout.List`

-A layout with a list and an optional title.
+A layout with a list and an optional title for if you want to quickly display a list of items.

 | Props              | Type                                | Required | Example                         |
 |--------------------|-------------------------------------|----------|---------------------------------|